thaibm92/YouSpeed/README.md

-# YouQuality
+# YouSpeed

-View and change video quality in YouTube app from the video overlay.
+View and change video speed in YouTube app from the video overlay.

-Use with YTClassicVideoQuality to get the video quality list instantly.

 ## Prerequisites